datacontroller/docs.datacontroller.io/docs/libraries.md

 ## Viya Libraries

 Library definitions should be added in the `autoexec.sas` of the designated Compute Context using Environment Manager.

-If this is not feasible, it is possible to insert code in the `[DC Drive Path]/services/settings.sas` file however this will have a performance impact due to the additional API calls that read the file.
+If the above is not feasible, it is possible to insert code in the `[DC Drive Path]/services/settings.sas` file however this will have a performance impact due to the additional API calls.

 ## SAS 9 EBI Libraries